-We will obtain a brief history emphasizing current symptoms and pertinent family history.
+We obtain a brief history emphasizing current symptoms and pertinent family history.
 A small intravenous (IV) line is inserted into your arm and electrodes are attached to your chest.
 The first dose of the imaging agent is injected through the IV.
-Resting images are obtained with the nuclear camera moving around your chest.

-- A stress test is performed on a treadmill with an EKG. - A second dose of the imaging agent is injected into the IV. - After the stress test, the patient is encouraged to eat and drink a snack. - The second set of images is obtained at least 20 minutes after the treadmill test.
+Resting images are obtained with the Nuclear camera moving around your chest.
+Adenosine is infused through the IV to increase the heart rate to increase blood flow through the coronary arteries.
+The effect is similar to what happens during exercise.
+You are continuously monitored by a physician using an EKG during the infusion.
+A second dose of the imaging agent is injected into the IV.
+Let the staff know immediately if you are feeling discomfort such as burning, aching, or tightness in your chest or nausea, dizzy or exhaustion.
+Stress images are obtained 60 minutes after the infusion.